vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 ## Children
 [ USA: COVID Vaccines For Kids Under 5 Could Be Approved By Next Month](https://www.huffpost.com/entry/pfizer-covid-vaccine-children-under-5_n_61e97aaae4b0a864b07d2ce9?utm_source=spotim&utm_medium=spotim_recirculation)

-[Australian kids reportedly collapsed at Qudos Bank Arena vaccination hub today]!
+Australian kids reportedly collapsed at Qudos Bank Arena vaccination hub today!
 (pic.twitter.com/FHit3OXkvu) — Nicola Charles (@nicola1charles) August 17, 2021
-*This Tweet has been removed by Twitter*
+**This Tweet has been removed by Twitter**
-*comment*:  "Uh-Oh, it seems like Twitter has removed this link -I wonder why?

 [Australian army veteran: 3 of the 24 000 children vaccinated at a stadium are now officially dead](https://freewestmedia.com/2021/08/23/australian-army-veteran-3-of-the-24-000-children-vaccinated-at-a-stadium-are-now-dead/)
 "Parents were refused entry to the stadium in Sydney Olympic Park while their children were injected.